Facebook’s new currency plan under scrutiny in Congress

 Rep. Maxine Waters, D-Calif., said that Facebook, with some 2 billion users around the world, “is continuing its unchecked expansion and extending its reach into the lives of its users.”
 She called Libra “a new Swiss-based financial system” that potentially is too big to fail and could require a taxpayer bailout.

-David Marcus, the Facebook executive leading the project, says in his testimony prepared for Tuesday’s hearing by the Financial Services panel that Libra “is about developing a safe, secure and low-cost way for people to move money efficiently around the world.
+David Marcus, the Facebook executive leading the project, says in his testimony prepared for Tuesday’s hearing by the Senate Banking Committee that Libra “is about developing a safe, secure and low-cost way for people to move money efficiently around the world.
 We believe that Libra can make real progress toward building a more inclusive financial infrastructure.”

 Facebook agrees with Powell’s view that the government’s review of Libra must be “patient and thorough, rather than a sprint to implementation,” Marcus’ statement says.
 “The time between now and launch is designed to be an open process and subject to regulatory oversight and review.
 In fact, I expect that this will be the broadest, most extensive and most careful pre-launch oversight by regulators and central banks in FinTech’s history.
 We know we need to take the time to get this right.”